 1. Recognize the Partner’s Target Market and Goals

-It’s a given that all the companies will have their own set of business goals and a specified target market or Audience.
+It’s a given that all the companies will have their own set of business smart goals and a specified target market or Audience.
 Before you approach a potential partner and present your proposal, you have to identify first whether or not your company will be able to work alongside their company.
 Although, another approach you can choose is to maximize the differences of your companies.
 If your target audience is between the age range of young adults, then you can choose to find a partner who is flexible or markets to older adults.

 2. Determine the Marketing Objectives of Your Partner